Homeowners in Forbearance Granted Deferred Repayment Option Under New Program

 The New COVID-19-Related Forbearance Repayment Program

-Typically, the terms of a forbearance repayment are negotiated between borrower and lender at the outset, and included in the initial agreement.
-However, what repayment looks like once forbearances granted under the CARES Act end has yet to be made entirely clear.
+Typically, the terms of a forbearance repayment are negotiated between the borrower and lender at the outset and included in the initial agreement.
+However, what repayment looks like once forbearances are granted under the CARES Act end has yet to be made entirely clear.

 Why This New Program Matters

 This is significant because it gives borrowers time to rebuild their finances post-COVID-19-closures before tacking on additional expenses in the form of an increased mortgage payment.
 The deferred payment option also holds that the principal, interest, and expenses that were suspended during the forbearance period will not accrue interest between the time the forbearance period ends and when repayments are due at the end of the loan.